-≥ Low Beam Headlights
+► Low Beam Headlights

-Insert a flat-tip screwdriver, lift and remove the central pin to remove the clip.
+When removing the clip, insert a flat-tip screwdriver, and lift and remove the central pin.

 - 4. Unhook the hook, and pull out the connector. - 5.
 Remove the old bulb and insert the new bulb. - 6.
 Put the connector back into the headlight assembly.